 Structure and Planning

 Academic essays usually follow an established organisational structure that helps the writer to express their ideas in a clear way and the reader to follow the thread of their argument.
-Essay structure is guided by its content and argument so every essay will pose unique structural challenges.
-Having a clearer understanding of the most effective ways to structure your writing can help you to plan and organise the content of your essays and make sure you get your ideas across.
+Essay structure is guided by its content and argument so every essay question will pose unique structural challenges.
+Have a look at our Glossary of Essay Instruction Words, or watch the short video below to help you identify what is required.
+Having a clearer understanding of the most effective ways to structure your writing can help you to plan and organise the content of your essays and make sure you get your ideas across in the form of a coherent argument.

 1. Understand the Question